 4] Reset BIOS to the default

-Resetting the BIOS to the default will fix the problem if the error occurs due to the incorrect boot order.
+Resetting the BIOS to its default settings will fix the problem if the error occurs due to an incorrect boot order.

 5] Toggle the VMD Controller setting (if applicable)